Dissolved Oxygen Analyzer Working Principle

 What is Dissolved Oxygen?

 Dissolved oxygen is the amount of oxygen that is dissolved in the water.
-The dissolved oxygen is represented by mg/L. We measure dissolved oxygen because oxygen is an essential element for the respiration of creatures living underwater and dissolved oxygen also acts as a chemical oxidizer.
-The solubility of oxygen in any given water is affected greatly by the temperature of the water, the salinity of the water, and the barometric pressure of the water.
+The dissolved oxygen is represented by mg/L. We measure dissolved oxygen because oxygen is an essential element for the respiration of underwater creatures, and dissolved oxygen also acts as a chemical oxidizer.
+The solubility of oxygen in any given water is significantly affected by the water’s temperature, salinity, and barometric pressure.

 Measurement of Dissolved Oxygen